solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Azure portal

-Azure provides a [quickstart document] for users who would like to use the Azure portal to provision Flexible Server.
+Azure provides a [quickstart document] for users who want to use the Azure portal to provision Flexible Server.
 While this is a great opportunity to explore the configuration parameters of Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM